 If you have a P5B, no third-party manuals are available or were produced when the car was on sale, and none have been printed since.
 I assume the anticipated sales didn’t make the effort worth it.

-If you have a P5, then you could buy a used aftermarket manual – there were manuals offered by Autobooks, Autopress Ltd and Pearsons.
+If you have a P5, then you could buy a used aftermarket manual – there were manuals offered by Autobooks, Autopress Ltd and Pearsons (and maybe others I haven’t found).
 These are no longer in print, but sometimes they’re available on eBay.
-However, they don’t have the level of detail the reviewed version contains.
-You may also struggle to find a copy in good condition, as they have been out of print for some time.
+However, they don’t have the level of detail the official version contains, and Pearson’s in particular covers every Rover P4 and P5, so is lacking in detail.
+You may struggle to find a copy in good condition, as they have been out of print for some time.

 Assuming you want a new print, then there is no alternative to buying the version of the manual that we’ve reviewed here.
 A few downsides, but overall this really is the best workshop manual if you own a Rover P5 or P5B.